Part 1 - Annex of indicators

 This table shows the destination of students in Ashfield finishing KS4 and KS5.
 This is data that tracks where students go after finishing compulsory education.
 Where the total of data does not add up to 100% the remaining percentage is those who did not continue to either sustained education, employment, or apprenticeships.

 From this data we can see that most of those continuing from KS4 and KS5 continue into education, though this amount is higher at the KS4 Level.
-In Ashfield, the percentage of 16 to 18-year-olds continuing into either sustained education, employment, and apprenticeships increased from 77.3% to 83.6%.
-This was because of the growth in those continuing into sustained education, though there has been a small increase in the people continuing to apprenticeships.
+In Ashfield, the percentage of 16 to 18-year-olds (KS5) continuing into either sustained education, employment, and apprenticeships increased from 83.9% to 88.5%.
+This was because of the growth in those continuing into sustained education.

 4) Participation in FE and training; apprenticeships starts, participation, and completion